tiffanychow/Academic_Publications/publications/2023-pet-fmri-predictive-modeling/README.md

 **Published In:** NeuroImage: Clinical, 2023 [(DOI)](https://doi.org/10.1016/j.nicl.2022.103282)

 **Contributions:** Lead researcher and first author.
-Investigated core research question and operationalized the analytical design, curated the dataset by defining inclusion criteria and aggregating neuroimaging and behavioral data, executed all statistical modeling and functional connectivity analyses in R and MATLAB, developed all data visualizations, and authored the final publication.
+Investigated core research question and operationalized the analytical design, curated the dataset by defining inclusion criteria and aggregating neuroimaging and behavioral data, conducted all statistical modeling and functional connectivity analyses in R and MATLAB, developed all data visualizations, and authored the final publication.

 ---